kyungSong/slottedBlock/README.md

 4. Id of next block.
 5. The last slot currently being used.

-Blocks auto compacts when an item is deleted.
+A slottedBlock auto compacts when an item is deleted.